A General Framework for Joint Multi-State Models: Statistical Inference and Model Selection

-It is to be noted that this integral is typically intractable in closed form due to the nonlinear nature of the model, necessitating numerical approximation methods such as Monte Carlo integration or Laplace approximation.
+It is to be noted that this integral is typically intractable in closed form due to the nonlinear nature of the model.
+Several optimization methods adapted from the nonlinear mixed-effects literature can be applied, including Stochastic EM \citep{kuhn2004coupling}, Laplace approximation \citep{wolfinger1993laplace} and Gauss--Hermite quadrature, alongside MCMC-based approximations such as Metropolis--Hastings \citep{hastings1970monte}, Metropolis-within-Gibbs, Hamiltonian Monte Carlo \citep{neal2011mcmc}.
+These strategies are implemented in software such as \texttt{JMBayes} \citep{jmbayes22024,rizopoulos2020package}.